-An important element of any GIS is knowing how your data are spatially referenced.
-In many applications, street addresses are the preferred way to spatially reference other data.
-Customer and client data, crime incident reports, and emergency 911 responses, are just a few examples of data that can be tied to street addresses.
-Although most users can query and summarize street names or zip code values, they will eventually need coordinates to plot their data and visualize them with other spatial data layers.
+An important element of any GIS is the accuracy with which your data are spatially referenced.
+In many applications, street addresses are the preferred way to spatially reference locations.
+Customer and client data, crime incident reports, and emergency 911 responses, are just a few examples that rely on street addresses.
+Although most users can query and summarize their numeric data by unique street or zip code values, they will eventually need those pesky coordinates to plot their data and to visualize them with other spatial data layers.

-Every time you've ever searched for an address using Google Maps, Bing Maps, Apple Maps, OpenStreetMap, Yahoo Maps, etc., you've used some kind of geocoding.
-Geocoding is a workflow that creates point features (spatial data with coordinates and attributes) from street address data (text data without coordinates).
+Geocoding is a GIS workflow.
+Every time you've ever searched for an address using Google Maps, Bing Maps, Apple Maps, OpenStreetMap, Yahoo Maps, etc., you've used geocoding.
+Geocoding is a workflow that creates point features (spatial data with coordinates) by georeferencing street address data (text data without coordinates).
+Geocoding is commonly applied during marketing, sales, or service area analyses; when crime mapping; or in dispatch or delivery applications.
 Geocoding one address with your browser is easy.
 Geocoding in bulk, however, requires more.

 To geocode in bulk you need an "address locator."
-An address locator is a database object that can be composed of building polygons (with address attributes and coordinates), road centerlines (with address attributes and coordinates), or town or city centroids (place names and coordinates).
-The more complete and accurate your address locator, the better chance you have of getting a good return when you search.
+An address locator is a database object that can be composed of building polygons (with address attributes), road centerlines (with address attributes), or simple town or city centroids.
+Address locators can also be composed of multiple datasets and set up so they are searched in order - from most certain to least certain - to increase the chances of getting a point.